How much does a Terminal Operator make?

 Plains All American Pipeline

-Plains All American Pipeline provides Terminal Operator positions with a strong emphasis on teamwork and reliability.
-They have facilities in multiple states, including Louisiana and California.
+Plains All American Pipeline provides Terminal Operator positions with a strong emphasis on safety and efficiency.
+They have terminals across the U.S., including in Louisiana, Texas, and California.

 -